arj1211/FileCrypto/README.md

 - No built-in password strength validation
 - File paths must be accessible to the script

+### **Potential Security Flaws**
+1. Memory Management
+   - The program keeps decrypted data in memory as it processes chunks
+   - No secure memory wiping after use
+   - Sensitive data might be recoverable from memory dumps
+   - **IMPROVEMENT**: Implement secure memory wiping using packages like secure-memory or memguard
+2. Temporary Files
+   - While we delete the temporary key file, it's not securely wiped
+   - Could potentially be recovered from disk
+   - **IMPROVEMENT**: Use shutil.rmtree with secure overwrite or dedicated secure file deletion
+3. Password Handling
+   - Passwords are passed as plain text command line arguments
+   - Visible in process lists and command history
+   - No password complexity requirements
+   - **IMPROVEMENT**: Use getpass for password input, implement password strength validation
+4. Key Management
+   - The Fernet key is stored in the same file as the encrypted data
+   - While protected by password, this is single-point-of-failure
+   - **IMPROVEMENT**: Consider separate key storage or key derivation from password
+5. Fixed IV/Nonce
+   - While Fernet generates random IVs, the AES-ZIP encryption might reuse IVs
+   - **IMPROVEMENT**: Ensure unique IVs for each encryption operation
+6. Error Messages
+   - Some error messages might leak information about the internal state
+   - **IMPROVEMENT**: Make error messages more generic to prevent information leakage

 ## Best Practices

 1. **Password Security**